albertlabarentojr/postman-collection-generator/README.md

 ## Road Map
 - Be able to detect version semantic changes.
+- Be able to modify existing collection.
+- Be able to read annotations for generating collections, requests and examples.
+- Be able to sync collection file based on.
-- Be able to modify existing collection
+- Be able to generate mock server by reusing existing collection data.
 - Be able to include query parameter details in tabular form for example

 | Parameter | Type | Description | Required |